Learn How to Save FAST Shots

 But like I said as you move up in level – from JV to Varsity for example – you’re taking shots from kids who are much better athletes.

-As a result, goalies need to step the physical element of their game.
+As a result, goalies need to step up the physical element of their game.

 Jump rope, magic square, rope ladder, jump squats, sprints, resistance band exercises, etc.